 This course assesses specific academic needs in the areas of reading, writing and mathematics, and provides structured remediation within the school day.
 Content is designed to increase the academic success of the students in their regular high school course work.
-In addition to basic academic fundamentals, this course also includes note-taking strategies, reading/writing curriculum, across the organizational skills, test-taking strategies, time management, and career preparation.
+In addition to basic academic fundamentals, this course also includes note-taking reading/writing the curriculum, strategies, across organizational skills, test-taking strategies, time management, and career preparation.